-Two Factor Authentication is where you need an additional bit of information like a one-time use code in addition to your username and password to login.
+Multi Factor Authentication (formerly 2FA or Two Factor Authentication) is where you need an additional bit of information like a one-time use code in addition to your username and password to login.
 It greatly enhances the security of your account.
-We have followed industry best practices and enabled 2FA just like all the big players on the internet.
+We have followed industry best MFA practices.

 What it Does

-- Secures your account by requiring the code once per 30 days (per browser)
+- Secures your account by requiring the code from an authentication app.

-- Allows for recovery using offline recovery codes and/or SMS recovery code
+- Allows for recovery using offline recovery codes and/or an SMS recovery code.

 What it Doesn't Do

 - Generate passwords.
 We highly recommend the use of strong passwords and/or the use of password managers like LastPass.

 New User accounts will be automatically prompted on first login to configure MFA, starting at step 4 below.